prociow/sensorberg-dev.github.io/android.md

     <p>Gradle is the only supported build system by Google and we will also only support gradle based integrations.
 Integrating with maven should be identical, but we can provide no support.</p>
 </div>

-You need to have the jcenter artifactory in your list of repositories and declare the dependency to our bootstrapper library.
-The *Bootstrapper* references the SDK.
+You need to have the jcenter artifactory in your list of repositories and declare the dependency to our <a href="http://jcenter.bintray.com/com/sensorberg/sdk/android-sdk-bootstrapper/{{site.latestAndroidBootstrapperRelease}}/">bootstrapper</a> and the <a href="http://jcenter.bintray.com/com/sensorberg/sdk/android-sdk/{{site.latestAndroidSDKRelease}}/">sdk</a> library.

 {% highlight groovy %}
 repositories {